vetty88/google-books/YW_Google-Books.md

 4. At a minimum, books should have each of the following fields:

-* `title` - Title of the book from the Google Books API
+* `title` - Title of the book from the google-books API

-* `authors` - The books's author(s) as returned from the Google Books API
+* `authors` - The books's author(s) as returned from the google-books API

-* `description` - The book's description as returned from the Google Books API
+* `description` - The book's description as returned from the google-books API

-* `image` - The Book's thumbnail image as returned from the Google Books API
+* `image` - The Book's thumbnail image as returned from the google-books API

-* `link` - The Book's information link as returned from the Google Books API
+* `link` - The Book's information link as returned from the google-books API

 * Creating `documents` in your `books` collection similar to the following: